alicehillier/rainforest-cafe/README.md

 5. Book Now - Links to a form page, which asks for relevant details regarding users' booking.
 The submit button at the bottom of the form is centered and easy to identify.

 I chose to include only a small number of links that would have value for users and prevent them from spending too much time trying to locate the desired information.

+#### Hero Image and Welcome Section

+Beneath the navbar, users see the large hero image, followed by a short welcome section.
+The welcome section consists of the restaurant's name and a brief description of it's theme.

+#### About Us

+Scrolling down, users see a four-column grid with the headings 'Our Food', 'Our Environment', 'Our Partners' and 'Our Planet'.
+Underneath each heading, an image covers the width of the column, with a short description relating to each heading underneath.

+#### Section Links

+Towards the bottom of the page, three large images stretch across the screen, with h2 text centered in each with flex.
+The entire image, as well as the text, links to its named page.

+#### Footer

+Sitting at the bottom of the page, a bar of green, matching the navbar, stretches across the entire width of the page.
+Social media links, identifiable by their logos, are spaced evenly in the center.

+Beneath the social media links is a conventional footer list, separated into three columns.
+The links, which currently lead to an error page, are well-spaced to ensure that they can easily be read and interacted with.